By Ian Sherr

 So you’re welcome everyone.
 A decade after Apple blanketed the the airwaves with those Mac vs. PC ads lampooning Windows as a well-meaning but inept and insecure technology, and after Microsoft responded with a series of ads about how awesome PCs actually are, the war over devices has come to a stalemate.

-Now Microsoft’s beginning to spread innovations across the tech industry, like its keep track of apps you used, documents you wrote and websites you visited, no matter what device you were using.
+Now Microsoft’s beginning to spread innovations across the tech industry, like its Timeline feature that helps you keep track of apps you used, documents you wrote and websites you visited, no matter what device you were using.

 This is good for the industry.
 In the end, we’re all going to win.